-Renting a car is a straightforward process until it comes to the question of rental car insurance.
-Before you rent your next car, learn whether you should sign up for this additional coverage on the spot.
+Before renting a car for your next road trip, learn whether you should sign up for this additional coverage on the spot.

 Loss damage waiver: With this option, the rental company won’t charge you if the rental car is stolen or damaged.

 Collision damage waiver: Similar to the loss damage waiver but limited to collisions, this type of coverage protects you in the event the rental car is damaged.
 Learn more about what happens if you crash your rental.

 Liability coverage: This coverage meets state requirements for bodily injury and property damage liability.